Preservation / HBIM

 Mike Lee

 Have you ever taken a virtual tour of a famous building such as this tour of the Alamo?
-If so, you’ve experienced HBIM (also know as Historic BIM or Heritage BIM).
-This article will walk you through the concept and explain how that architects, engineers, and preservation organizations collaborate to use BIM today!
+If so, you’ve experienced HBIM (also known as Historic BIM or Heritage BIM).
+This article will walk you through the concept and explain how architects, engineers, and preservation organizations collaborate to use BIM today!

 What is HBIM?